jhallen/joe-editor/docs/man.md

 <br>

 * restore
-Set to have cursor position restore to last position of previouly edited files.
+Set to have cursor positions restored to last positions of previously edited files.
 <br>